Computers and technology

-Specialized scanners are available at the GSG Centre (for maps) and the Media Library (for images, microforms and slides).
+Specialized scanners are available at the GSG Centre (for maps) and the Media Centre (for images, microforms and slides).

 Wireless access is available throughout every library for current students, faculty, staff and alumni using a laptop or handheld device.

-To set up a wireless connection, visit the CCS website.
+To set up a wireless connection, visit the IT Support website.

-If you have any questions, submit a Computing Assistance Request.
+If you have any questions, submit a Service Desk request.